 Partial hydroplaning starts at about 35 miles per hour, and increases with speed until (at 55 M.P.H.) the tires may lose all contact with the pavement.
 When this happens, you lose traction, and you cannot brake, accelerate or turn.
-To recover, keep your wheels straight and reduce your speed.
+Don't panic and stay calm!
+To recover, keep looking and steering where you want to go as you ease office the gas pedal.
+Avoid using your brakes.
 This will allow the tires and the road to regain contact.